What is pre-emergent herbicide?

 Choosing the right pre-emergent is also an important part of a successful program.
-Barricade is a very good pre-emergent herbicide that will give up to six months pre-emergence control.
+Barricade or Spartan are two very good pre-emergent herbicides that will give up to six months pre-emergence control.

 Applied at the right time you will see year-round control with two well timed applications.
 That said, there are a number of options to choose from depending on the type of activities you will be undertaking in your annual lawn care program.